giannilmbd/dynare/doc/manual/source/the-model-file.rst

         MODEL_EXPRESSION = MODEL_EXPRESSION;

     |br| When the equations are written in homogenous form, it is possible
-    to omit the ‘=0’ part and write only the left hand side of the equation.
+    to omit the ‘=0’ part and write only the left-hand side of the equation.
 A homogenous equation looks like:

         MODEL_EXPRESSION;